romirerjennifer/MOOC.FI_Java-Programming/README.md

 ## Honorable mentions

-The following Projects feature a more complex, structured approach that sum of previous parts.
+The following projects feature a more complex, structured approach that sum up previous parts in the MOOC.fi program.

 Part 07
 * Part07_07 RecipeSearch